navrajkambo/RNSaveAudio/README.md

 - Version 1.0.6 is current
 - Works on Android and iOS (Tested)
 - Sends a promise when complete
-- Creates a .wav file based on an array of signed short (SInt16) values at a frequency of 44.1kHz
+- Creates a .wav file based on an array of signed short (SInt16) values at a frequency of 44.1kHz (mono)
 - Meant to work with react-native-recording node package and react-native-fs package
 ### Useage
 - Import the module using `import RNSaveAudio from 'rnsaveaudio';`